blend-os/website/docs/reference/configs/system.md

     This track now inherits from {{ track("blendos-base") }}, and adds a desktop to it.

 If you're creating a fully custom track and **do not** want to inherit, simply set your `track` to `custom` with no `impl` (as mentioned above).

+!!! warning "Reinheritance"
+    If your track inherits a track that inherits another track (reinheritance), issues may result, like certain sections of the file being ignored.
+This is due to an {{ reference("utils", "akshara") }} bug.

 ### :octicons-repo-16: Creating a track repo/webserver